The Secret to Sustainable Motivation

 You can’t wait for motivation.
 You have to go after it with a club.

-It is easy to visualize this feedback loop working well once there is enough momentum, but what about getting started?
+It is easy to visualise this feedback loop working well once there is enough momentum, but what about getting started?

 Image source: Shen Comix

-Any attempt to tackle a high-level goal involves a huge amount of work; it may feel like pushing a boulder up to the top of a tall mountain.
+Any attempt to tackle a high-level goal involves a vast amount of work; it may feel like pushing a boulder up to the top of a tall mountain.

-After making the first few steps, we might look upwards and realize that the top is not even visible.
-Then we get disheartened, we tell ourselves “why even try pushing the boulder if the top is unreachable?”, and our motivation plummets.
+After making the first few steps, we might look upwards and realise that the top is not visible.
+Then we get disheartened, we tell ourselves, “why even try pushing the boulder if the top is unreachable?” and our motivation plummets.

 The good news is that the size of the mountain is up to us.

-Especially when setting out to do something unfamiliar, it is important that we start small and steady.
-We can reduce our mountain into a nice manageable hill, so that the top stays visible and we don’t get discouraged.
+Especially when setting out to do something unfamiliar, we must start small and steady.
+We can reduce our mountain into a nice, manageable hill so that the top stays visible and we don’t get discouraged.

-This is not just a recipe for organic personal growth, but also the secret to sustainable motivation.
+That is not just a recipe for organic personal growth but also the secret to sustainable motivation.

 Until next time, stay safe and go conquer them hills!